intel/neural-compressor/examples/pytorch/fx/object_detection/ssd_resnet34/ptq/README.md

   ```
   Check your gcc version with command : **gcc -v**

-  GCC7 or above is needed(FBGEMM needed).
+  GCC5 or above is needed.

   ```shell
   cd examples/pytorch/utils/MLPerf/loadgen